Harito97/GasHisClassifier/README.md

-# GasHisClassifier: Gastric Cancer Diagnosis from Whole Slide Images
+# GasHisClassifier: Gastric Cancer Diagnosis with patch images from Whole Slide Images

-This repository contains code and resources for detecting gastric cancer from Whole Slide Images (WSI) using deep learning models.
+This repository contains code and resources for detecting gastric cancer from Whole Slide Images (WSI) (processed into patch images) using deep learning models.

 ## Features

 - **Deep Learning Models**: Implementations of VGG16, ResNet50, and EfficientNetB0 for image classification.
-- **Data Processing**: Scripts for preprocessing and augmenting the WSI data.
+- **Data Processing**: Scripts for preprocessing and augmenting WSI data into patch images - smaller images.
-- **Training and Evaluation**: Jupyter notebooks for training models and evaluating their performance.
+- **Training and Evaluation**: Training models and evaluating their performance.
 - **Web Application**: A simple web interface for uploading and classifying new images.

 ## Repository Structure

-- `data/`: Directory for storing dataset (can be excluded if too large).
+- `Data/`: Directory for storing datasets (can be excluded if too large) & script for image processing.
-- `models/`: Pre-trained model weights.
-- `notebooks/`: Jupyter notebooks for data exploration, training, and clustering.
-- `scripts/`: Python scripts for data processing and utility functions.
+- `TrainModel/`: Scripts for training models.
 - `Web/`: Flask web application for image classification.
 - `requirements.txt`: Required Python packages.